Superbition/Celestte-Docs/docs/using_voltis/views.md

 Changing the resource type to an error (`:error`) will tell the View service to use the error templates stored in `/resources/errors`.

 A good example is the included 404 error response page, which you can find at `/resources/errors/404.error.html`.
-The 404 error page is returned whever Polyel cannot find a route, so you are free to edit the default error page to your liking.
+The 404 error page is returned whever Voltis cannot find a route, so you are free to edit the default error page to your liking.

 ## Checking if a view exists